john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 ## 2. Fees and Expenses

 Mutual Funds can be a solid way to invest your money.
 But the companies that run mutual funds are for-profit businesses.
-And many of them will try and take a large portion of your profits in various ways.
+And many of them will try and take a large portion of your profits.
 Either up-front, or over the years, mutual funds can charge you money in a lot of ways.
 If you're going to be be putting away a good portion of your money in mutual funds, it is worth your time to learn about the ways these companies can charge you.

 * [SEC page on Feeds and Expenses](https://www.sec.gov/files/ib_mutualfundfees.pdf)
 * [Secondary SEC page on Feeds and Expenses](https://www.sec.gov/fast-answers/answersmffeeshtm.html)